kailash-manasarovar/statement/docs/timeline/2025/may.md

 ## Constant threats online and in-person

+### Are you Welsh?

 - I send some content to an interested party, someone who works in education for the Generalitat Valenciana.
 - I start the email with a greeting in Welsh.
 I have never ever done that before in my life.
 - Later that day, I take my dad out.
 - As we arrive at the library, we see an extremely weird guy sitting outside.
 He has an orange old bashed-up car with him.
 - The minute I open the door of my car, he jumps up and starts saying, "Oh, are you Welsh, are you Welsh".
 - I do not feel safe in North London.

+### Dancing man

+- I pull into my road in the car late one evening.
+- As I'm driving up, a man suddenly jumps into the middle of the road.
+- He is wearing black ear phones like the ones I used to have and he is dancing exactly like I did around my room sometimes when I was being drugged and hacked in Spain and France.
+- He grins at me wildly and doesn't move so I have to slow down.
+- He side steps away.

 ## Spy-cams in London N2 also??